Charibert of Laon

-Charibert (also spelled Caribert and Heribert), Count of Laon, was the maternal grandfather of Charlemagne.
-He was the father of Charles's mother, Bertrada of Laon.
+Charibert (d. bef.
+762), also spelled Caribert and Heribert, Count of Laon, was the maternal grandfather of Charlemagne.
+Charibert was the father of Charlemagne's mother, Bertrada of Laon.

-Only his mother, Bertrada of Prüm, is known from contemporary records as the two signed the foundation act of the Abbey of Prüm in 721.
+Only Charibert's mother, Bertrada of Prüm, is known from contemporary records as the two signed the foundation act of the Abbey of Prüm in 721.
 The same year, also with his mother, he made a donation to the Abbey of Echternach.
-Charibert's father possibly was Martin of Laon.
+Charibert's father was possibly Duke Martin.

 The name of Charibert's wife is not known.
-He had at least two daughters:
+Charibert had one daughter: